 See our Ratings Methodology.

-LPG and natural gas are often confused with one another.
+LPG gas and natural gas are often confused with one another.
 While they’re both used for similar purposes – that is predominately cooking, heating and hot water – there are some differences between the two fuel sources.

-Another point is that natural gas is comprised mostly of methane, while LPG is predominantly hotter and cleaner burning butane and propane.
-This means that LPG is the gas of choice for many restaurants, cafes and other businesses.
+Another point is that natural gas is comprised mostly of methane, while LPG gas is predominantly hotter and cleaner burning butane and propane.
+This means that LPG gas is the gas of choice for many restaurants, cafes and other businesses.

 Keep in mind that this may not be a comprehensive list of suppliers for your area.
 Before signing up with one of these companies, consider checking if there’s a local option that offers an even better deal.